wazuh/wazuh-documentation/source/development/wazuh-logtest.rst

 Idle session collector
 ^^^^^^^^^^^^^^^^^^^^^^

-The idle session collector, runs every ``session_timeout`` seconds.
+The idle session collector runs every ``session_timeout`` seconds.
 This parameter is defined in the :ref:`rule_test <reference_ossec_rule_test>` section of the :ref:`manager.conf <reference_manager_conf>` file.
 Every time the collector starts, it searches for sessions that have been idle longer than the time specified in ``session_timeout`` to close them.